-We intend to create a brand and by our creation of the brand, offer unique and better incentives to the consumers.
+We continue to market our brand by offering unique and better incentives to the consumers.
 Our target market is not only limited to the direct processing plants; instead, consumers will be informed about the uniqueness of the fish product, and the important health benefits of fish protein.

 Further, we plan to increase the species selection and product form through the investment of the additional 500 tanks; among all we plan to build a hatchery system by collaborating with professionals to promote and maintain healthy, self-sustaining populations of fish and other aquatic species.
 We are aiming for the direct wholesale option, including live hauling, restaurants, supermarkets and specialty stores.
-As of December 2022, we sell our food items, including our signature seafood porridge bowl, through our flagship bento box store located at the Ning Xia Night Market in the Datong District of Taipei City, Taiwan.
+As of December 2023, we sell our food items, including our signature seafood porridge bowl, through our flagship bento box store located at the Ning Xia Night Market in the Datong District of Taipei City, Taiwan.
 In addition to utilizing Meixin's distribution channel, we will move towards online marketing as well to achieve a greater market share.